OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/22 February 2010.md

 - Detoxifying **mercury** can eliminate "brain zaps."
 - A couple likely suffers from dietary toxicity in their home environment.
 - **Kamut** is okay to eat, especially under current 3D constraints.
+- Alice in Wonderland Syndrome (AIWS) is caused by a brain disorder related to defective myelinization and signaling dysfunction in optical pathways.
+- Cereal grain agriculture was introduced only in the past 10,000 years and linked to humanity’s "fall."

 ---

 ## Control System & Sociopolitical Manipulation